For undergraduates, the Goergen Institute ONLY offers a data science major - it does not offer a minor or a cluster.

 - The Computer Science Undergraduate Council (CSUG) offers free tutoring for all computer science courses.

-- The Department of Mathematics offers math help at their math study hall and through the Center for Excellence in Teaching and Learning (CETL).
+- The Department of Mathematics offers math help at their math study hall and through the the Learning Center.

 Refer to the University’s complete list of academic services to support your academic success.